gbadedata/credit-default-prediction/README.md

 - **Raw scores need calibrating** (isotonic or Platt) before being read as probabilities of default.
 - **Fairness** is handled here by exclusion; a production system would also audit outcomes across groups.

-*Data: UCI Machine Learning Repository, "Default of Credit Card Clients" (CC BY 4.0).
-Built as a portfolio project.*
+*Data: UCI Machine Learning Repository, "Default of Credit Card Clients" (CC BY 4.0).*